codecrafters-io/build-your-own-redis/stage_descriptions/streams-11-bs1.md

 ]
 ```

-Next, the tester will send another blocking `XREAD` command, but this time, will allow the full timeout duration to elapse before checking the response.
+Next, the tester will send another blocking `XREAD` command, but this time, it will allow the full timeout duration to elapse before checking the response.

 ```bash
 $ redis-cli XREAD block 1000 streams stream_key 0-2